-Third, these processes afford an interesting context in which to explore state formation and democracy under neo- and post-neoliberalisation.
+Third, these processes afford an interesting context in which to explore state formation and democracy under neoliberalization and postneoliberalization.
 The minerals sector has seen pro-investment institutional reforms that have dramatically and deliberately reduced the capacity of the state to govern.
-Reforms have typically produced regimes in which royalty payments are low, in which ministries responsible for promoting mining are also responsible for regulating its environmental impacts, in which privatised relationships play an increased role in the administration of force and security, and in which instruments for planning mineral expansion in terms of environmental vulnerabilities and existing livelihoods have been weakened or terminated.24 The relationship between such regulatory instruments and social protest can flow in both directions.
+Reforms have typically produced regimes in which royalty payments are low, in which ministries responsible for promoting mining are also responsible for regulating its environmental impacts, in which privatized relationships play an increased role in the administration of force and security, and in which instruments for planning mineral expansion in terms of environmental vulnerabilities and existing livelihoods have been weakened or terminated.
+The relationship between such regulatory instruments and social protest can flow in both directions.
 An absence of regulation can trigger protests when mining moves into sensitive areas that a more 'rational' and participatory planning process might have deemed inappropriate.
 On the other hand, the political pressure exercised through protest may be a sine qua non for pro-poor and inclusive regulatory institutions to emerge in the first place.
-The intensity of conflict in the mining sector allows one to explore how far protest might induce state institutions favouring a more socially and environmentally rational regulation of the sector, as well as a more equitable distribution of the value produced by mining.
+The intensity of conflict in the mining sector allows one to explore how far protest might induce state institutions favouring a more socially and environmentally rational regulation of the sector as well as a more equitable distribution of the value produced by mining.

-This brings us back to where this paper began: the resource curse.
+This brings us back to where this article began: the resource curse.
 For while the literature may have demonstrated that the resource curse is not inherent to mineral expansion, there is also plenty of evidence to suggest that the realpolitik of the sector continues to sustain practices that neither facilitate an escape from the resource curse, nor allow governance challenges to be addressed prior to further mineral expansion.
 In such a context, it should be of no surprise that the sector continues to be so conflictive.
+In the face of this, the analytical challenge is to understand how far and in what ways this protest and activism might contribute to building pathways out of the resource curse, and help avert what could all too easily become an extractive free-for-all with serious repercussions for environment, society and state formation.

-$^{^{24}}$ One of the most extreme cases was Ecuador, where until April 2008 the law was such that when a company or person requests a mining concession from the state, the state had to grant it.
+24. One of the most extreme cases was Ecuador, where until April 2008 the law was such that when a company or person requested a mining concession from the state, the state had to grant it.
 Once given, the concession could be renewed every thirty years in perpetuity.
 These rules meant that, in practice, the Ecuadorian state was unable - legally - to govern the geography of mining expansion.